-The first day of June appears to have been rather hectic for trading in shares in Plus500 Ltd (LON:PLUS), the retail and CFD broker which yesterday announced an agreement to sell all of its issued share capital to Playtech PLC (LON:PTEC) for GBP 459.6 million.
+The first day of June appears to have been rather hectic for trading in shares in Plus500 Ltd (LON:PLUS), the CFD broker which yesterday announced an agreement to sell all of its issued share capital to Playtech PLC (LON:PTEC) for GBP 459.6 million.
 In the meantime, interest in Plus500 from some investors appears to be resilient – Odey Asset Management keeps beefing up its stake in the broker.

 After taking its holding in Plus500 to 21.33% on May 29, 2015, Odey has now increased its holding in the broker further.
 The transaction that took place on June 1, 2015, means that the wealth manager has control over 25.49% of the voting rights in Plus500.